-The Company does not maintain a fund for its retirement benefit obligation.
-However, the Company has sufficient cash if several employees retire within the same year.
+The Company is included in Multi-Employer Retirement Plan.
+However, the Company does not maintain a fund for its retirement benefit obligation.
+The Company has sufficient cash if several employees retire within the same year.

 The maturity profile of the undiscounted expected benefit payments from the plan follows: